qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

   for :guilabel:`X` and ``@rg_layout_margin`` for :guilabel:`Y`.
   It shall have the same value for :guilabel:`Height` as the first vertical line:
   ``@rg_layout_height_header``.
 The figure below shows the structure of our dynamic layout.
-We will fill the fields we created by the lines with some elements.
+We will fill the areas created by the lines with some elements.

 .. figure:: img/dynamic_layout_structure.png
    :align: center